 If a card is played between two cards, you discard cards equal to the difference between the card you played and one of the cards to either side, whichever result is the lowest.
 You may not place a card if that would require you to discard more than the four cards remaining in your hand.
 You may not discard cards from your draw pile.

-Start Cards If you have a Start card in your hand, and one has yet to be played, you must play that Start card as your action this turn.
+There is one start card per player added to the deck.
+If you have a Start card in your hand, and one has yet to be played, you must play that Start card as your action this turn.
 The Start card is not placed within the grid but in the bottom left-hand corner of the frame.
 When a Start card is played you must discard a total of eight cards between you.
 You may discuss how many cards each of you is willing to discard but not specifics about what is in your hand or where you might wish to play cards in the future.

 Note: this is the only time in the game that players can communicate.
 After discarding all players draw back up to five cards.
 If the Start space has already been filled the remaining Start cards have no purpose and may be discarded using the normal rules.

-Finish Cards You may only play a Finish card once the rest of the grid (plus a Start card) has been completed.
+You may only play a Finish card once the rest of the grid (plus a Start card) has been completed.
 If this card is played before any player runs out of legal moves then you all win the game.
 Finish cards may be discarded using the normal rules but beware: there are only five in the game!
 You cannot win without a Finish card being played.

 B) Discard two cards